geoffreybennett/alsa-scarlett-gui/INSTALL.md

 ## Building and Running

-On Fedora, the packages `alsa-lib-devel` and `gtk4-devel` need to be
+On Fedora, these packages need to be installed:
-installed:

 ```
-sudo dnf -y install alsa-lib-devel gtk4-devel
+sudo dnf -y install alsa-lib-devel gtk4-devel openssl-devel
 ```

 On OpenSUSE: